Patent Kit Claims: Everything You Need to Know

 Inevitably Mistakes Happen During the Patent Process

 It is inevitable that mistakes will happen during the patent process.
-It is an extraordinarily complex process, and the system is massive.
+It is an extraordinarily complex process and the system is massive.
 USPTO processes about 500,000 claims a year and grants in the neighborhood of 200,000 patents annually.
 Any system that large will make errors some of the time.
-However, minimizing those mistakes is critical to minimizing the amount of abuse of the patent system that is possible, and is in the best interests of everyone concerned.
+However, minimizing these mistakes is critical to stopping the amount of abuse the patent system receives and is in the best interest of everyone concerned.
 Patent trolls and other opportunists exploit the inadvertent mistakes made by novices to the process to steal ideas and extort payments.
 The best protection against this is an error-free claim.

-If you need help with a patent claim, you can post your legal need on UpCounsel’s marketplace.
+If you need help with patent kit claims, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies such as Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies such as Google, Menlo Ventures and Airbnb.